kwyoke/DDBS-2020/sharding/01_load_shard_populate_doc.md

         ])
 ```

-Then, we create db.read_reg by joining db.read with db.uid_reg using $lookup.
+Then, we add region column by joining db.read with db.uid_reg using $lookup.
 ```
 mongos> use ddbs
 mongos> db.read.aggregate([